rikosintie/Discovery/usage.md

 There are a few steps needed before starting the discovery process:

 - Create a device inventory file
-- Make changes to the procurve-config-file.txt file
+- Make changes to the procurve-config-file.txt file (if needed)
 - Decide how you want store the password
 - Update the mac.txt file to match the format of the switches